Kenny-MWI/FakerSchools/README.md

 ## Usage

-To  use this with [Faker](https://github.com/FakerPHP/Faker), you must add the `Schools` class to the Faker generator:
+This is a third-party library for [Faker](https://github.com/FakerPHP/Faker).
+You'll need to add the `Schools` class to the Faker generator in your setup somewhere:

 ```php
 <?php